am1goo/Storm.Net/README.md

 - Currently only deserialization is supported.

 ## Requirements
+- Visual Studio 2019 or higher
-- .NET Core App 2.0 or higher
+- .NET App 2.0 or higher
 - .NET Standard 2.1 or higher
 - .NET Core 5.0 and higher